richgel999/simple_opencl/README.md

 ### Running

 The "bin" directory contains the sample executable, "simple_ocl".
 Running it will generate a buffer of random values.
 The GPU kernel will modify this buffer, and the CPU will read it back and validate its contents.

+### Modifying the kernel source code

+By default, this sample compiles the OpenCL program from an array of text in src/ocl_kernels.h.
+This header file was created using the "xxd" tool with the -i option from the kernel source code file located under bin/ocl_kernels.cl.
+If you want the sample to always load the kernel source code from the "bin" directory instead, set `OCL_USE_KERNELS_HEADER` to 0 in src/ocl_device.cpp.